ying-y/module11-searching/README.md

 print( all_larger(numbers, 2) )  # True, all numbers are greater than 2
 ```

-- Careful variable naming (e.g., `all_large`) for keepign track of boolean claims is vital to being able to read and write these algorithms!
+- Careful variable naming (e.g., `all_large`) for keeping track of boolean claims is vital to being able to read and write these algorithms!

 Overall, a linear search is a simple and versatile algorithm, but can be tricky to apply depending on the question being asked.